ngonzalvez/noi/README.md

             |__ component.template
 ```

-The `templates` directory should contain one template for each file that this noi config will create.
-In this case, we simply want it to create the `MyComponent.tsx` and `MyComponent.less` files.
+The `templates` directory should contain one template for each file this noi config will create.
+In this case, we simply want it to create the `MyComponent.tsx` file.

 The `config.js` file allows you to define wizzard-like prompts for the user to enter information, like the component name and any other value you may need to render your template.